Central Asian Front of the Russian Civil War: British Indian Intervention in Transcaspia

 The Malleson Mission was a British military intervention in Central Asia during the Russian Civil War, aimed at countering the spread of Bolshevism and protecting British interests in India.
 Led by Major General Wilfrid Malleson, the mission began in 1918 with the deployment of British Indian Army troops to the city of Meshed in Persia (modern-day Iran).
 The primary objective was to support the anti-Bolshevik forces in the region, particularly in Transcaspia (now Turkmenistan), and to secure the northern frontiers of British India from potential Bolshevik influence.
 The British feared that Soviet control of Central Asia could lead to instability in nearby Afghanistan and India.

 Malleson coordinated with local anti-Bolshevik factions, including the Transcaspian Government, a provisional authority established by Mensheviks and Social Revolutionaries in the region.
 His forces provided logistical and military support, including supplies, weapons, and training, to help these groups resist the Bolshevik Red Army.
 One of the key engagements of the mission was the defense of Ashgabat (then known as Ashkhabad), where Malleson’s troops played a crucial role in stabilizing the front against Bolshevik advances.
 The victory at Dushak secured the supply lines to the Caspian Sea.

 However, the mission faced significant challenges, including internal divisions, logistical difficulties, and shifting political priorities in London.
 By 1919, with the conclusion of World War I and growing public and political pressure in Britain to reduce overseas military commitments, the British government decided to withdraw its support from the region.
 The Malleson Mission ended in 1919, and shortly thereafter, the Bolsheviks consolidated their control over Transcaspia.
-Despite its short-lived success, the mission succeeded in curbing potential spread of communism to the Indian subcontinent.